mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 **(7) question**: A Perceptron with Soft Margin can solve the XOR-problem

-answer: True
+answer: False

+- probably a typo and they meant SVMs instead of perceptrons
 	- the concept of a "Perceptron with Soft Margin" exists, but is not standard terminology in machine learning, and not taught in the lectures.
 	- see: https://cseweb.ucsd.edu/~yfreund/papers/LargeMarginsUsingPerceptron.pdf
 	- see: https://www.cs.cmu.edu/~avrim/ML10/lect0125.pdf
-- there seems to be a confusion or mix-up with concepts from Support Vector Machines (SVMs)
+- a standard SVM with just a soft margin cannot solve the XOR problem
-- a SVM with a non-linear kernel can solve the XOR-problem by mapping the data to a higher dimensional space where it becomes linearly separable
+- it requires the use of the kernel trick with an appropriate kernel function (such as polynomial or RBF) to map the data into a higher-dimensional space where it becomes linearly separable
+- the soft margin concept, while useful in many SVM applications, is not the primary factor in solving the XOR problem specifically

 ---